 In our dynamic world, changes are inevitable.
 The ones who embrace them are those being step ahead from the competition.
 Being able to observe changes in realtime is something Kanbanize could help you with.
 How?
 WebSockets Technology In the modern client-server applications, the Browsers have kicked out the old fat UI clients.
 However, there were […]

 For more product guides on this topic, please, visit our Knowledge Base.
 I risk to repeat myself by mentioning it often in my articles, but – Kanban relies on visualization.
 And it relies heavily on it.
 On a side note, when we talk about visualization, UI and UX pop up and everybody expects as few […]

+This is an archived page.
+Since this article was first published, some features and interface elements have been changed.
+Please, visit our Knowledge Base for an updated version.
 Hello fellow consultants, engineers, lawyers or simply anyone who is billable by the hour.
-We are well aware of how important it is to properly track your time – how many minutes and hours each activity takes, where you spend your time and doing what.
-This is the metric that is converted to cash at the […]
+We are well aware of how important it is to properly track your time […]

 Being a technical guy I would rather sit alone in a room do some coding.
 This is hardly ever the case, though.
 First and foremost I have too much other stuff to do before I get to dev tasks, but even if I get to that, frequent interruptions by colleagues, phone, email, whatever are just killing me.
 I would start focusing on a complex task and then someone would ignore my headphones and ask me a question.
 I would answer and will resume my attempts to concentrate.
 A couple of minutes would pass by and then something else would require my attention.
 And then another one and another one…